KilledByAPixel/JSONCrush/README.md

 This simple system allows for excellent compression of uri encoded JSON strings using the JSCrush algorithm.

-* Strings are processed to swap out common json characters with ones that won't be escaped.
 * The JSCrush algorithm eliminates repeated substrings similar to the zip algorithm.
+* Strings are processed to swap out common json characters with ones that won't be escaped in the URL.
 * This can be used to compress any type of string but is optimized for uri encoded JSON.
 * The algorithm speed is reasonable for most cases but can be slow for long strings (>10K characters).
 * The character \u0001 (start of heading) is used as a delimiter and will be removed if it appears.